BFM Times

 Hot Wallet Breaches

 Exchanges keep portions of assets in hot wallets connected to the internet.
 This makes sure that there is always liquidity for daily trading operations.
-However, weak security around these wallets can lead to devastating losses.
+However, weak Security Breaches around these wallets can lead to devastating losses.

 The BitMart hack in 2021 was a prime example of this vulnerability.
 Hackers obtained a private key securing one of the exchange’s hot wallets and drained almost $200 million in various cryptocurrencies across two blockchain networks.